finvernizzi-ML/migration_instructions/hardware_serials.md

 In the search box in the top left of the ```System Settings`` window write ``about`` and click the first item in the list

 ![apple](./images/apple_serial.png)

+## Laptop Windows

+Please refer to [this page](https://www.howtogeek.com/294712/how-to-find-your-windows-pcs-serial-number/) to see how to see the serial number of your windows laptop.